 - If you sit in Mezzanine, choose any row but the second row from the bottom.
 The railing will inhibit part of your view from the second row.

 - Strollers parked within the parking section for Hyperion will likely be moved before you exit to make space for the next show’s lot of strollers.
 Ask a cast member upon exiting if/where the strollers from your show were moved to.
 I recommend tying a balloon or bandana or something eye-catching to your stroller during your visit for this very reason.
 Find more tips in my stroller post.

-Images and Info from Frozen – Live at the Hyperion Theater
+Frozen – Live at the Hyperion Theater

 When it’s time to line up for the show, you’ll go to the Hyperion Theater and choose one of the three options mentioned previously.
 When you enter one of these seating sections, you’ll stay here until show time.
 When a section fills up, it will close and you’ll have to choose another.
 There really are not any bad seats in this theater, so don’t panic if a section is closed.

 If you are in line and need to leave for a restroom break or to grab a snack, ask a cast member for a paper “snowflake pass” to leave and return.
 The snowflake pass must be shown before you re-enter.